 - Put a generous amount of rubbing alcohol over the exposed white switch surface and then press the switch many times so that the rubbing alcohol gets into the switch and reaches the corroded parts.

 - Use forced air to clear out the liquid rubbing alcohol.
+(Eye protection and proper ventilation are recommended)

 - Turn the console back on and test.